Rubel Castle

-Rubel Castle (AKA Rubelia) was established in Glendora, California, by Michael Clarke Rubel (April 16, 1940 – October 15, 2007) and is owned and operated by the Glendora Historical Society.
+Rubel Castle (AKA Rubelia or Rubel Pharms)) was established in Glendora, California, by Michael Clarke Rubel (April 16, 1940 – October 15, 2007) and is owned and operated by the Glendora Historical Society.

-In 1959, a teenage Michael Rubel purchased a 1.7-acre plot dominated by an old reservoir and packing house from a recently defunct citrus orchard.
+In 1959, a teenage Michael Rubel purchased a 1.7 acre plot dominated by an old reservoir and packing house from a recently defunct citrus orchard.
 Continuing a childhood passion of building forts and other improvised structures, he and his friends soon embarked on a building program that was only completed in 1986.

 Rubel Castle was constructed out of concrete as well as nontraditional materials including scrap steel, rocks, bedsprings, coat hangers, bottles, and other repurposed materials that Rubel salvaged from the neighborhood as the old ranches and barns were giving way to tract houses.

 To this day, chickens and other animals are frequently sighted on the grounds.

 Background

 Michael Rubel on his porch, 2000.

 In 1959, Rubel bargained for the defunct Albourne Rancho property and took up residence in the citrus packing house.
 Rubel's father, Henry "Heinz" Scott Rubel, had been an Episcopal priest and gag writer for Joe Penner, a radio comedian and movie star.
 In the 1960s, Rubel's mother, one-time Broadway actress and Greenwich Village Follies dancer Dorothy Deuel Rubel, moved into the packing house with her son.
 She used the venue to throw parties.
 Guests arrived weekly by the hundreds, arriving inside a tin fruit packing house which had been transformed into a giant dance hall.
 Inside, surrounded by art and antique furniture remaining from Rubel ancestors, they mingled and danced to a small orchestra.
 The parties led to the packing house becoming known as "The Tin Palace."

 Notable people who visited "The Tin Palace" in that time include Sally Rand, Dwight Eisenhower, Vivian Duncan of the Duncan Sisters, Woody Strode, Beatrice Kay, Harry Townes, Bob Hope, Jack Benny, Kid Chissell, Angie Dickinson, and Alfred Hitchcock.

 Fellow castle builder "Colonel" Jirayr Zorthian was a supporter and friend involved in the project.